-I enjoy commissioned artwork.
-It gives me the opportunity to create a work of art that is more meaningful and personal to one.
+Commissioned artwork provides an opportunity to create a work of art that is more meaningful and personal.

 Dedicating the hours to fashion an artwork that merges a man-made as well as natural element into a single piece of art that captures imagination, is rewarding.

 Fashioning this piece was a distinct endeavor, and positively rewarding.

 I discovered the antique wood & gesso frame in The Dalles, Oregon, situated on the bank of the mighty Columbia River.
 A perfect match for its counterpart – a brilliant root, reclaimed from a seldom exposed lakebed in the Willamette National Forest of Oregon; at water levels that have not been as low since 1969!